chilipeppr/widget-svg2gcode/README.md

-# com-zipwhip-widget-beerbot
+# com-zipwhip-widget-texterator
 A widget for controlling the Beer Bot.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr textabeer
+## ChiliPeppr Widget / Texterator

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does